Financial-Times/origami/components/o3-button/MIGRATION.md

 ## Migrating from v2 to v3

-o3-button v3 introduces renamed icons, with an updated api to match.
-It also includes some potentially visually breaking changes.
+This major release introduces a new design language and visually breaking changes.
+This includes mobile optimised typography, icons, and buttons.

+To upgrade, first ensure peer dependencies including `o3-foundation` are upgraded.

 ### Rename icons